thelasttrinh/nology-client-project-backend/README.md

 ## **Specific requirements for certain endpoints:** </br>

 filterByPrice requires 2 queries min & max.
-Ex. /filterByPrice?min=0&max=100
+Ex. /filterByPrice?min=0&max=100</br>
+**The cart works differently as you need to have products first before you can use carts.**</br>
+To utilize cart endpoints, use productId & quantity</br>

 ## **Sample JSON for dummy data:**</br>